hossein1387/BARVINN/docs/verification.rst

     cd build/pito_0/synth-vivado/
     make build-gui

 This should open the project for you.
-Make sure you have run simulation or synthesis atleast once, otherwise fusesoc would not create a project file for you.
+Make sure you have run simulation or synthesis at least once, otherwise FuseSoC would not create a project file for you.